On the K-theory of $\mathbb{Z}$-categories: Acknowledgments

 \section{Acknowledgments}

 The first author was partially supported by ANII.
 Both authors were partially supported by PEDECIBA, CSIC and by the grant ANII FCE-3-2018-1-148588.
-We would like to thank to Carlos E. Parra for interesting comments and discussions.
+We would like to thank Willie Cortiñas and Carlos E. Parra for their interesting comments and discussions.
+We also thank to the referee for their corrections and comments.